Mohali23/Kalbonyan_Elmarsos/Udemy/The Modern JavaScript Bootcamp/Section 2_Setting up Your Machine/readme.md

 ## Hello javascript

-In this video I learned the first code in javascipt
+### In this video, I learned the first code in javascript and how to run the code using node.js

 ```js
 // This code for printing the result on the terminal
 console.log('Hello World!')
 ```

-### For run javascrip code on the terminal

 ```sh
 // For run the Javascript code on the terminal using node.js